Western vs Vedic Astrology (Direct Answer)

 ---

-5) Remedies and Practical Guidance
+How Do Remedies and Practical Guidance Differ?

 Vedic systems typically include explicit remedy traditions (mantra, discipline, ritual timing, service practices, lifestyle corrections).
 Western practice often offers reframes, therapeutic insight, and conscious behavior shifts.